How can a dietitian nourish your soul?

 One of the key advantages dietitians provide is their ability to prescribe “medical nutrition therapy” to improve outcomes for a range of health problems, including chronic kidney disease.
 The strict requirements for credentialing set out by the Dietitians Association of Australia mean accredited practising dietitians can be relied upon to provide dependable, evidence-based advice regarding nutrition and dietetics.

-A dietitian can assist in relieving symptoms related to:
+A dietitian may assist in relieving symptoms related to:

 - Blood pressure